-- 3.2.10.1 Equipment must be cleaned after use unless otherwise indicated by the IPCT/policy.
-Frequency of cleaning may alter if/ when contamination has occurred. - 3.2.10.2 All stored must be visibly clean and free from dust. - 3.2.10.3 Equipment used during isolation/incidents of infection/as advised by the IPCT must be decontaminated using Chlor-Clean.
+- 3.2.11 Decontamination of reusable non-invasive care equipment must be undertaken between each use/between patients; after blood and/or body fluid contamination; and at regular predefined intervals as part of an equipment cleaning protocol. - 3.2.11.1 The frequency of cleaning may alter if/ when contamination has occurred and when the equipment is kept in storage. - 3.2.11.2 All stored equipment must always be visibly clean and free from dust - 3.2.11.3 Equipment used during isolation/incidents of infection/as advised by the IPCT must be decontaminated using Chlor-Clean.

-3.2.11 Equipment used for cleaning
+3.2.12 Equipment used for cleaning

-- 3.2.11.1 It is essential that all cleaning equipment is obtained through NHS supplies and stored and maintained appropriately. - 3.2.11.2 In instances where specific items cannot be obtained through the agreed procurement route then this should be in consultation with Facilities Managers and the IPCT. - 3.2.11.3 The following minimum standards must be adhered to: - Cloths must be disposable. - Colour coding of equipment must be complied with according to local and national protocol (see appendix 4). - Mops must be laundered daily in a dedicated machine, or disposable and stored inverted (with the mop handle down and the mop head at the top). - Yellow mop heads used for outbreaks / infectious conditions MUST either be disposable or in high use areas when dealing with cleaning urine washable but removed after each use and laundered separately.
-Disposable yellow cloths must be used. - Buckets must be cleaned and stored dry after use. - Vacuum bags must be emptied at least weekly and when full; during times of outbreak of infection, the bag should be changed daily and after post infection clean. - All other cleaning equipment should be kept clean and dust free, and used in accordance with Health and Safety guidance. - There should be dedicated storage for cleaning materials and where possible separate cleaners rooms for storing wet equipment which should have sluice and hand washing facilities
+- 3.2.12.1 It is essential that all cleaning equipment is obtained through NHS supplies and stored and maintained appropriately. - 3.2.12.2 In instances where specific items cannot be obtained through the agreed procurement route then this should be in consultation with Facilities Managers and the IPCT.

+3.2.12.3 The following principles must be adhered to:

+- Cleaning cloths must be disposable. - Color coding of equipment must be compliant with the local and national protocol (see appendix 4). - Mop heads must be disposable or laundered daily in a dedicated washing machine.
+Clean mop heads should be stored in allocated clean containers away from risk of contamination. - Yellow mop heads used for outbreaks / infectious conditions MUST either be disposable or in high use areas when dealing with cleaning urine washable but removed after each use and laundered separately.
+Disposable yellow cloths must be used.

+- Buckets must be cleaned and stored dry after use, invertedly and off the floor. - Vacuum bags must be emptied at least weekly and when full; during times of outbreak of infection, the bag should be changed daily and after post infection clean. - All other cleaning equipment should be kept clean and dust free and used in accordance with Health and Safety guidance. - There should be dedicated storage for cleaning materials and where possible separate cleaners' rooms for storing wet equipment which should have sluice and hand washing facilities.